anbarasan-k/MTP_Project/README.md

 Vulnerability Model- Vulnerable parameters for XSS and SQL Injection.
 Output.html- Detailed HTML report of SQLI and XSS Testing of web application.
 Summary.html- Summary report of SQLI and XSS Testing of web application.

+Files and Folders in the Repository

+Source_Code - Source of the Security Testing Framework.
+Thesis_Latex_Code - Latex source code of the Thesis Report.
+Presentation_Latex_Code - Latex source code of the Presentation.
+Thesis.pdf - Dissertation Report of the MTP Presentation.pdf - Presentation of the MTP